Analysing Opportunity Cost of Care Work using Mixed Effects Random Forests under Aggregated Auxiliary Data

-All previously mentioned model-based strategies against model-misspecification in SAE assume access to auxiliary information from population-level micro-data.
-Due to data security reasons, the access to unit-level census or register data is limited, which imposes a strong restriction for researchers and SAE practitioners.
-However, aggregated population-level auxiliary data (e.g., means) are often available at finer spatial resolution.
+All previously mentioned strategies against model-misspecification in SAE assume access to auxiliary information from unit-level population data.
+Due to data security reasons, the access to unit-level population data (for example census or register) is often strictly protected, constraining the methodological options of SAE practitioners.
+However, aggregated population-level auxiliary data (e.g., means) are often available at the spatial target level.
+For point estimation of area-level means, \citet{Li_etal2019} propose the use of empirical likelihood based calibration weights and introduce a bias-corrected transformation approach using aggregated auxiliary data combined with the smearing approach of \citet{Duan1983}.
+A further possibility to estimate area-level means and their uncertainty using log or log-shift transformation under limited access to population-level auxiliary data is presented in \citet{Wuerz_2022}.
+However, both approaches (\citet{Li_etal2019} and \citet{Wuerz_2022}) are still based on linear mixed models.